 The sparse matrix A is stored using the Compressed Spare Column format (CSC).
 A task is defined as the computation of one element of w.
-Two parameters were varied to explore different behaviors of the SpVMM: The sparsity s varies in the range [0-1] and defines the number of non-zero elements (NNZ).
-The non-zero elements are distributed uniformly across columns with a normalized variance u in the range [0-1].
-The matrix is generated randomly without any particular spatial locality in order to maintain a balanced distribution of tasks among PEs both for SS and DS implementations.
-Task sizes have slight differences according to the normalized variance u.
+Two parameters were varied to explore different behaviors of the SpVMM: The sparsity s varies in the range [0 - 1] and defines the number of non-zero elements.
+The non-zero elements are distributed uniformly across columns with a normalized variance u in the range [0 - 1].
+The matrix is generated randomly without any particular spatial locality

-Figure 7 shows the relative speed up of DS with respect to its SS counterpart with the same characteristics. (including number of PEs).
+Figure 7 shows the relative speed up of DS with respect to its SS counterpart with the same characteristics.
 All the matrices have n = 400.
 The results are reported for different sizes of the tasks m and sparsity of the matrix s.
 In addition, the experiments were made using 3 possible values of the normalized variance $u = \{0.1, 0.5, 0.9\}$.
-The results illustrate how, with a high variance of task sizes, DS overcomes SS even with few
+The results illustrate how, with a high variance of task sizes, DS overcomes SS even with few PEs.
+If the variance between tasks is decreased, SS has better performance than DS when the number of PEs is small but SS cannot scale properly when the number of PEs increases.
+Even in the case of very similar tasks (u = 0.1), DS has higher performance than SS for 128 PEs.